 By now, most marketers consider search engine optimization (SEO) when planning and writing content, but if you want to dominate your niche within the industry, you might need to call in an expert.

-Some companies hire SEO firms to help optimize their websites and online content, and some of those SEO firms hire Kris Reid's backlink-building company company, Ardor Media Factory.
+Some companies hire SEO firms to help optimize their websites and online content, and some of those SEO firms hire Kris Reid's backlink-building company company, Ardor SEO.
 Kris began his career as a software engineer in the finance industry, but an industry shake-up put him in search of his next opportunity.

 After creating a game app, Kris began learning about search engine optimization in an effort to promote his own app.
 From there, he developed tools to help websites rank higher, which led the Brisbane native to found Ardor Media Factory, with offices in Cambodia and the Philippines.